Buying A Home in the Asheville Area

 A: Of course you do.
 Your real estate agent will represent you; will keep your best interest in mind.
 According to the Real Estate Commissions' rules, your buyer's agent is required to work for you to help you find the right home and guide you all the way through to the closing table.
 One of our brokers would be happy to sit down with you to discuss how their expertise in the Asheville and Western NC real estate market will help you find the home of your dreams.
 We take pride in representing our clients, making sure that their best interest always comes first.
 Most often a buyer's agent will not receive compensation from a home buyer but rather from the home seller.

 Q: How do I know which neighborhoods are the best for me?

-A: Your real estate agent should be knowledgable about what Asheville and its surrounding neighborhoods have to offer.
+A: Your real estate agent should be knowledgeable about what Asheville and its surrounding neighborhoods have to offer.
 Just as there are neighborhoods that are known for very expensive luxury homes, there are neighborhoods with modest homes at modest prices.
-It is important that you understand that all real estate agents are bound by federal laws regarding answering questions about race, color, religion, sex, handicapped or familiar status or national origin.
+It is important that you understand that all real estate agents are bound by federal laws regarding answering questions about race, color, religion, sex, handicap, familial status, or national origin.